aagontuk/cheatsheets/gitcommands.md

 git rm -f project_file
 ```

 To remove only from git but not from the system(HDD).
+So that git no longer track
+the file.
 ```
 git rm --cached project_file
 ```